ressia/HardwareInventory/README.txt

 - Execute the main in the class hwinventory.InventoryMain for testing the database connection.
 If you require to change your data base configuration check the file hibernate.cfg.xml in resources.

+- download and install apache tomcat from http://tomcat.apache.org/

+- for building the war run:
+	mvn package
+	copy the war to APACHE_HOME/webapps
+	restart tomcat